grassator/qml-commonjs/README.md

 ## What works

+### Some "require" stuff

-Right now only basic `require()` statement for requiring files (not modules).
-No cyclic dependency checks.
+* Basic `require('./somefile.js')` statement for requiring files by relative path.
+* `require.resolve`
+* `require.cache`

+When accessing these functions from QML, you have to use `CommonJS.` prefix because Qt doesn't allow defining global functions.

 ## Goals